engineervix/cookiecutter-wagtail-vix/README.md

   4. `pre-commit run --all-files`

+> :exclamation: If you are using pyenv, see <https://github.com/pre-commit/pre-commit/issues/810>.
+In particular, I found [this explanation](https://github.com/pre-commit/pre-commit/issues/810#issuecomment-424732161) from @thomasfowler and [this comment](https://github.com/pre-commit/pre-commit/issues/810#issuecomment-602770714) from @asottile to be very helpful.

 #### git workflow

 0. :warning: First, ensure that, before you make any changes, you have pulled the latest changes from remote.